Championing cash transfers as a default solution to ending extreme poverty and vulnerability

 Success Looks Like:

-Donors and policymakers prioritizing large cash transfers as an evidence-backed tool to help refugees and internally displaced people (IDPs) build self-reliance, as reflected in increased funding and stronger policy integration of cash in displacement response strategies.
+Donors and policymakers prioritizing large cash transfers as an evidence-backed tool to help refugees and internally displaced people (IDPs) build self-reliance.

 Why it Matters: